Narita Taishin: Three-year-old season

 Narita Taishin's 1993 season began at the Grade II Shinzan Kinen in January, where he finished second to Amber Lion.
 In March, Narita Taishin was entered in to the Yayoi Sho in preparation for entering the Triple Crown races.
 Beginning at this race, Yutaka Take was hired as Narita Taishin's jockey.
 Narita Taishin finished second again, this time losing to Winning Ticket, who would become one of his chief rivals during the Triple Crown.

-Narita Taishin's next race was the Satsuki Shō, the first leg of the Triple Crown.
+Narita Taishin's next race was the Satsuki Sho, the first leg of the Triple Crown.
 He entered this race as the third favorite, behind Winning Ticket and Biwa Hayahide, who had just come off winning the Wakaba Stakes.
 In the race, Narita Taishin stayed near the back for most of the race, but in the final straight charged through the field and narrowly took victory over Biwa Hayahide, with the official margin being a neck.
-At the second leg of the Triple Crown, the Tōkyō Yūshun, he once again entered as the third favorite behind Winning Ticket and Biwa Hayahide.
+At the second leg of the Triple Crown, the Tokyo Yushun, he once again entered as the third favorite behind Winning Ticket and Biwa Hayahide.
 Here, he was unable to complete his charge through the field and finished third behind Winning Ticket and Biwa Hayahide.

-After the Tōkyō Yūshun, Narita Taishin's schedule was reduced to prepare for the Kikuka-shō in November.
-In July, Narita Taishin was entered in to the Grade II Takamatsunomiya Kinen, but came second behind Longchamp Boy.
+After the Tōkyō Yūshun, Narita Taishin's schedule was reduced to prepare for the Kikuka Sho in November.
+In July, Narita Taishin was entered in to the Grade II Takamatsunomiya Hai, but came second behind Longchamp Boy.
 In autumn, health issues began to plague Narita Taishin.
 The horse suffered a pulmonary hemorrhage during training, which cancelled plans to race him in the Kyoto Shimbun Hai against Winning Ticket as a preparation race.
-Narita Taishin was still entered in to the Kikuka-shō, but with the effects of the injury still lingering, he was not competitive in the race and finished 17th - second-to-last in the 18-horse field.
+Narita Taishin was still entered in to the Kikuka Sho, but with the effects of the injury still lingering, he was not competitive in the race and finished 17th – second to last in the 18 horses field.
 His rivals Biwa Hayahide and Winning Ticket finished first and third, respectively.